 The Ration Books would have coupons, a certain number for each week.
 The Ministry would decide how much food each coupon represented, and you would be entitled to buy that amount.
 In the case of meat, the amount would be expressed in money.
 Thus, you could choose between buying a larger amount of a cheaper cut, or a smaller amount of a more expensive cut.
-In the case of other foods, he amount would be by weight.
+In the case of other foods, the amount would be by weight.

-For children under six years of age, there would be a Child's Ration Book, but the only difference would be that a child would be allowed half the amount of butcher's [sic] meat allowed for a grown-up person.
+For children under six years of age, there would be a Child's Ration Book, but the only difference would be that a child would be allowed half the amount of butchers' meat allowed for a grown-up person.
 On the other hand, the allowance for a heavy worker will give him a larger quantity of meat.

 For catering and other institutions, special arrangements will be made.

-These are the plans for out national housekeeping in war time.
+These are the plans for our national housekeeping in war time.
 Like all plans for our civil defence they need you help.
 In war time there would be no food to waste, but with your care and co-operation we shall have enough.

 Any enquiries about food supplies in war time should be addressed:- The Director Food (Defence Plans) Department, Great Westminster House, Horseferry Road, London S.W.1